 The science and technical choices behind the Sigberg Audio sound

 This article is a deeper dive and add-on to our more high-level Sigberg Audio approach article, so please read that first if you haven't already.
 Why is midbass so important?
-The 4-way with a subwoofer approach of Sigberg Audio allows...
+The 4-way speaker system approach of Sigberg Audio allows for...

 Read more